 Attendance is not mandatory.
 However, we have found that children enjoy their Help Class time and look forward to their invitations.

-Y. BREAKFAST and LUNCH PROGRAM
+S. BREAKFAST and LUNCH PROGRAM

-During the 2020-2021 school year, breakfast and lunch are free for all students.
-If that changes, refer to procedures below.
+During the 2022-2023 school year, breakfast is free for all students.
+Lunch is available for \$3.15.